WheelieTired/btc-app-server/README.md

 export NODE_ENV=test
 ```

+If you'd like a coverage report, run 'npm run coverage' and check the coverage folder that appears in your project's root directory for lcov-report/index.html.
+Also, 'npm run test' will also provide a brief coverage report via it's CLI output.

 # Sending Emails
 One of the things you can do with btc-app-server is send emails upon registering
 a new user!
 To have the email send, you will need to set the configuration as it